ntut-open-source-club/practical-tools-for-simple-design/README.md

 [//]: # (TODO: VSCode Quick Start)
 > [!WARNING]
-> This section is work on progress.
+> This section is work in progress.

 ### CLion

 [//]: # (TODO: Clion Quick Start)
 > [!WARNING]
-> This section is work on progress.
+> This section is work in progress.

 ###### NOTE: If you have time, read [OOP2023f Environment Setup](https://hackmd.io/@OOP2023f/rk2-8cVCh)